joshuawright11/papyrus/README.md

 }
 ```

+### Mocking with @Mock

-For your convenience, you may generate a mock by adding the `@Mock` attribute to your protocol.
-Like `@API`, this creates a new implementation of your protocol.
-The generated `Mock` type conforms to your protocol and has `mock` functions to easily verify parameters and mock responses.
+For your convenience, a mock implementation can be automatically generated with the `@Mock` attribute.
+Like `@API`, this generates an implementation of your protocol.

+In addition to conforming to your protocol, a generated `Mock` type has `mock` functions to easily verify request parameters and mock their responses.

 ```swift
 @API  // Generates `GitHubAPI`